 One of the reasons women stay in the home is that they believe their children will be taken away from them when in fact there are more likely to be concerns if the children are constantly experiencing and witnessing domestic violence in their homes.

-Website for children thehideout.org.uk which is designed specially for young people.
+There is a website thehideout.org.uk which is designed specially for children and young people.